hashicorp/vault-client-dotnet/README.md

 await vaultClient.WriteAsync<Object>(writePath, secretData);
 ```

-## Contributing to Vault SDK
+## Contributing to Vault .Net Library
 ### Local Development

-To develop locally with the Vault SDK, you can generate the DLL using your preferred tool (e.g. `dotnet build`) in the `src` folder.
+To develop locally with the Vault .Net Library, you can generate the DLL using your preferred tool (e.g. `dotnet build`) in the `src` folder.

 Then include the generated DLL (under the `bin` folder) in the C# project, and use the namespaces: